lino-framework/book/docs/specs/cosi/apc.rst

 200
 >>> result = json.loads(res.content)
 >>> print(len(result['rows']))
-16
+15

-The 16 is because Lino has a hard-coded default value of
+The 15 is because Lino has a hard-coded default value of
-returning only 15 rows when no limit has been specified (there is one extra row for adding new records).
+returning only 15 rows when no limit has been specified.

 In versions after :blogref:`20130903` you can change that limit for a given table by overriding the